vbhat1976/terraform-workshop/exercises/02/README.md

 commands will detect it and remind you to do so if necessary.
 ```

-The init method picked up on the fact that we had reference to AWS resources in our HCL.
+The init method picked up on the fact that we had a reference to AWS resources in our HCL.
 Namely, that we defined
 the AWS provider

 ```hcl